 - Log into your Pagos account.

-- Click the settings icon in the navigation bar.
+- Click your profile icon in the navigation bar, then click Manage Account.

-- To add a new data source, click + Add new data source.
+- To add a new data source, click + Add Data Source.

-- In the right-side panel that opens, click Stripe, then enter the restricted API key Name and Token from Step 1 above.
+- Enter the restricted API key Name and Token from Step 1 above.

 - If you have already configured a webhook for your Stripe account to connect to Pagos, you will receive an error and will need to remove the old webhook so a new one can be generated.